 Babies start off as generalists.
 These little citizens of the world pick up any and all sounds and languages that happen to float by.
 But during the second half of their first year, babies get choosier and focus more brainpower on the language spoken most frequently around them.

 So exposure (frequency) is of utmost importance, bilingual or not.
 Books will easily help you with that, plus they are great for spending time together!

 While using a high pitched voice is preferred with a baby, not so with older kids.
-Talking with baby words instead of the real names of things, your toddler will be slower in developing proper speech.
+If you’re talking with baby words instead of using the real names of things, your toddler will be slower in developing proper speech.

 Toddlers learn by imitating.
 What you say, they will say.

 And while most often you have to keep exposing them, some words don’t take long to learn at all.
 (I bet you’ve noticed this when you accidentally sad a four letter word)

 So use an adult voice and grown-up words, for the most part.